📱 The Love Ireland app is here — now on iPhoneDownload Love Ireland on the App Store

 The Road That Had to Move

-The most famous modern test of the fairy thorn belief came in the 1990s, when County Clare planners proposed a road bypass near Newmarket-on-Fergus.
-The route would have required the removal of a celebrated fairy bush — a lone hawthorn that had stood beside a ring-fort for generations.
+The most famous modern test of the fairy thorn belief came in 1999, when County Clare planners proposed a road bypass (the N18) near Newmarket-on-Fergus.
+The route would have required the removal of a celebrated fairy bush — the Latoon fairy bush, a lone hawthorn that had stood beside a ring-fort for generations.

 Seanchaí Eddie Lenihan, one of Ireland’s most respected traditional storytellers, went public with his objection.
 He did not argue archaeology or ecology.
 He argued, plainly and publicly, that the tree should not be touched.
 He warned of consequences.
 He was taken seriously.